-- If provided, all preferences regarding the analysis will be reset to their default values (before the analysis is run).
-For example this leads to enabling all rules that are enabled by default, no matter whether they have been disabled before.
+- Requests to reset all Code Analyzer preferences to their default values before the analysis is run.
+For example, this enables all rules that are enabled by default, no matter whether they have been disabled before.

-- Use preferences from ''pref_file'', an XML file containing the code analysis preferences. ''pref_file'' can be generated by exporting the current preferences in the GUI.
+- Requests to use preferences from the specified file.
+The file is generated by exporting the current preferences from the GUI.

 - Followed by a list of rules, enables those rules for the analysis and disables all the others, overriding the current preferences.
 Specific rule preferences can also be provided in parentheses.
-Preferences must be separated by commas.
-The class names can optionally be separated by semicolons.
-The following example summarizes the syntax of this option:
+Preferences are separated by commas.
+The rule names can optionally be separated by semicolons.
+Example:

 The table below lists the available options, the arguments they require, and their effect: